Bruin-Dev/Intelygenz/ci-utils/README.md

 CLI supports a number of commands.
 These are explained below:

+* `-a`, `--all`: All the resources in AWS associated to the specified environment will be deleted, carrying out the corresponding orderly deletion of them so as not to produce dependency errors during the process.

+    >**If this option is specified, any other option will be ignored.**
 * `-c`, `--ecs-cluster`: The ECS cluster associated to the environment provided will be removed, as well as all the resources related to it:

   * *ECS Services* defined in the ECS cluster and *Tasks* of each one of them.